guvilla85/guvilla85/README.md

 ## About me
-#### I am Gustavo Almeida Villa and work with a Computer Networks, currently focusing on the areas of cyber security, cloud computing infrastructure and IAM, scripting automation (shell script, power shell) and languages programming such as python and java script.
+#### I am Gustavo Almeida Villa and work with a Computer Networks, currently focusing on the areas of cyber security, cloud computing infrastructure and IAM, scripting automationand languages programming.
 I'm also interested in AI and machine learning tools and how to provide security for them.
 #### I'm a big fan of astronomy 🔭 and issues related to the Universe, history of civilizations and general history and secret societies

 #### These are my contacts and my resume can be accessed on LinkedIn.